The first month

 Auxiliary

 Auxiliary appointments are temporary work assignments for out-of-service employees (or in-service employees who are already on auxiliary appointment).
-Auxiliary employees are paid vacation pay (6% of regular earnings) and can apply for in-service status after working more than 30 days (210 hours).
+Auxiliary employees are paid vacation pay (6 percent of regular earnings) and can apply for in-service status after working more than 30 days (210 hours).

 Find out more.
 See what's involved in being an auxiliary employee, including eligibility for benefits, vacation and other government programs: Auxiliary Appointments FAQ.